-Providing assurance over nth party risk management requires audit leaders to understand the extent to which key third-parties rely on sub-outsourcers.
+Providing assurance over nth third party risk management requires audit leaders to understand the extent to which key third-parties in the supply chain rely on sub-outsourcers.
 Internal audit should assess how far the organisation understands its level of risk and the controls in place to manage it.
-According to Risk in Focus 2020, this is one of the top five areas where internal audit spends its time and effort.

 If yes to any of these, this article is for you.
 Take ten minutes to increase your knowledge and challenge the robustness of the supply chain assurance you provide.